maryliusemail/How-Badly-Will-You-Lose---League-of-Legends/README.md

 ### Final Model Performance

-Using these hyperparameters, the **final model achieved an F1 score of 0.9902** on the same test set as the baseline.
-This is a **dramatic improvement** over the baseline score of 0.5303, showing that thoughtful feature engineering and a more flexible model architecture significantly enhanced the predictive performance.
+Using these hyperparameters, the final model achieved an **F1 score of 0.9902** on the same test set as the baseline.
+This is a big improvement over the baseline score of 0.5303!